canjs/can-fixture/doc/GREADME.md

 ### <code>fixture(ajaxSettings, requestHandler(...))</code>

 If an XHR request matches ajaxSettings, calls requestHandler with the XHR requests data.
-Makes the XHR request responds with the return value of requestHandler or the result of calling its response argument.
+Makes the XHR request respond with the return value of requestHandler or the result of calling its response argument.

 The following traps requests to GET /todos and responds with an array of data: